AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/classic-page-author-edit-mode.md

 ### Submit Button {#submit-button}

-This component allows you to create a submit button, with either the default text:
+This component lets you create a submit button, with either the default text:

 ![dc_form_submitbutton](assets/dc_form_submitbutton.png)